LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_samsung_exynos9xxx.md

  * From within the Developer options menu, enable OEM unlock.
 3. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
-    * Now, click the button that the onscren instructions coorelate to "Continue" and/or "Unlock Bootloader".
+    * Now, click the button that the onscreen instructions correlate to "Continue" and/or "Unlock Bootloader".
 4. Your device will reboot, you may now unplug the USB cable from your device.
 5. The device will demand you format userdata, please follow the onscreen instructions to do so.
 6. Run through Android Setup skipping everything you can, then connect the device to a Wi-Fi network.